Martone: The Episcopate (Bishop's Palace)

 The bishop's palace, built in a vast olive plantation, is situated to the north of the shire at 200 m above sea level in a position dominating the valley of the Levadio stream with views of the residences in Martone and S. Giovanni di Gerace.
 It was owned by the baron Macri and subsequently the Lucà family.
-It seems that during the summer periods the palace gave hospitality to the bishops of the Locri–Gerace dioceses, who preferred the more temperate climate of Martone to that of the seaside enclaves.
-In the past it must have belonged to the domain of Cerchietto as well as the region of Licone or Torre or Cavalleria di S. Giovanni di Gerace, then was the property of the episcopal curia.
+It seems that during the summer periods, the palace gave hospitality to the bishops of the Locri–Gerace dioceses, who preferred the more temperate climate of Martone to that of the seaside enclaves.
+In the past, it must have belonged to the domain of Cerchietto as well as the region of Licone or Torre or Cavalleria di S. Giovanni di Gerace, then was the property of the episcopal curia.

-Even now, around the palace can be noted the remains of a large garden with a circular pool and palm trees.
-It is not known when the edifice was built, but it is said to date back to the 18th century, conjectured from the style of the principal façade and architectonic elements that characterize it such as doors, windows, and balconies.
+Even now, around the palace, the remains of a large garden with a circular pool and palm trees can be noted.
+It is not known when the edifice was built, but it is said to date back to the 18th century, conjectured from the style of the principal façade and architectural elements that characterize it, such as doors, windows, and balconies.

 The palace consists of three buildings built in different periods; the construction plan is in the form of an "L" in two stories.
 The ground floor of the southeast zone embodied a colonnade that was used as a summer lounge and had another room annexed.
 The central zone was employed as a depository, whilst the northeast zone was used as premises for the pressing of olives with a mill powered by animals.
 On the first level were the bed chambers.
 The walls were made of stone and mortar and plastered with sand and lime; in some portions, they show the use of bricks and of carusi (cylindrical elements of clay).
 The attic is made of wooden beams (chestnut and oak) on which is laid a flooring of the same woods.
 The palace today is in a state of neglect; therefore, a project has been approved for its restoration, the construction of other structures and the utilization of the surrounding area.

-When work is completed the complex should be used to house a Museo della civiltà contadina ('Rural society museum') with the aim of maintaining local traditions which have disappeared in some areas.
+When work is completed, the complex should be used to house a Museo della civiltà contadina ('Rural society museum') with the aim of maintaining local traditions which have disappeared in some areas.